 Personal Notes: My 673rd smiley!
 Favorite Point assigned!

-A big shout out to CRYPTYK for placing and maintaining this cache.
+A big shout out to CRYPTYK for placing and maintaining this geocaching adventures.

 Thanks for the Cache (TFTC)

 To learn more about Geocaching click here to visit my introduction to geocaching post.